True Detective viewers make same complaint about new series Night Country

 The anthology series is back for its fourth outing, titled True Detective: Night Country, which began on Sunday (14 January) with Jodie Foster and Kali Reis in the lead roles.

-Reviews of the new season have been positive, with many praising the central performances – and going so far as to hail it as good as the hugely acclaimed first season, which aired in 2014 and starred Matthew McConaughey and Woody Harrelson.
+Reviews of the new season have been positive, despite the bad-faith takes, with many praising its central performances – and going so far as to hail it as good as the hugely acclaimed first season, which aired in 2014 and starred Matthew McConaughey and Woody Harrelson.

 However, there’s one complaint being levied against the show, and it’s to do with its opening titles – more specifically, the choice of song that plays over the credits.